thePIRL/XenonMRI/README.md

 # XenonMRI
 This is code used by the University of Missouri PIRL (Pulmonary Imaging Research Lab) to analyze 129Xenon MRI data from MRI pulse sequences described in [Peter Niedbalski's paper](https://onlinelibrary.wiley.com/doi/10.1002/mrm.28985).
-We have 2 major scipts here: FlipCal.py and Vent_analysis.py (dissolved xenon script coming soon!).
+We have 2 major scipts here: FlipCal.py and Vent_analysis.py.
 Each script essentially contains a single class structure which can perform all analysis operations with just a few methods.
 The class structures can be called directly (e.g., CalibrationInstance = FlipCal(ismrmrd_path='path/to/my/data')) or you can run the script by itself in which case a GUI will run from the main() function call.
 This is currently a research only tool - not approved for clinical use.

 ## Authors:
 - Robby Thomen [thomenr@health.missouri.edu]
 - Gabriela Garcia Delgado
+- Zach Money
 - Mia Ruppel
 - Isabella Parks
 - Afia Shammi